-Northern Illinois University and the Center for Southeast Asian Studiesare eager to welcome the eighth group of SEAYLP participants in 2015.
-We are eager to make SEAYLP-2015 the best yet, involving a growing number of community partners and academic units, including NIU's College of Education, Center for NGO Leadership and Development, and Institute for the Study of the Environment, Sustainability and Energy.
+Northern Illinois University and the Center for Southeast Asian Studies are delighted to welcome the ninth group of SEAYLP participants April 5-30, 2016.
+We are eager to make SEAYLP 2016 the best yet, involving a growing number of community partners and academic units, including NIU's College of Education, Center for NGO Leadership and Development, and Institute for the Study of the Environment, Sustainability and Energy.

-In April, sixty SEAYLP participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam will travel to NIU.
-Here, they will engage in courses and workshops on environmental sustainability, supporting vulnerable groups, education for civic engagement, leadership, teambuilding, and cultural diversity, concluding with a four-day study tour of the nation’s capital.
+Sixty SEAYLP participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam will travel to NIU for SEAYLP 2016.
+They will engage in courses and workshops on environmental sustainability, supporting vulnerable groups, education for civic engagement, leadership, teambuilding, and cultural diversity, concluding with a four-day study tour of the nation’s capital.

-This year’s program will also, welcome fifteen American high school students to join SEAYLP participants for a three-day Global Youth Leaders Camp.
-Like their Southeast Asian counterparts, these students will act as ambassadors for their country and represent the bright opportunities of a globalized future.
+This year’s program will also welcome fifteen American high school students to join SEAYLP participants April 21-23 for a Global Youth Leaders Camp.
 US participants should have experience in community service and leadership and an eagerness to work with people from diverse cultures and backgrounds.
-If you are an American 15-17 years old who lives in northern Illinois and are interested in this experience, you can find an informative letter and an application at right.
+If you are an American 15-17 years old who lives in northern Illinois and are interested in this experience, you can find information and an application at right.

-NIU is also recruiting families in the DeKalb-Sycamore community to host SEAYLP participants for one week (April 4-12).
+NIU is also recruiting families in the DeKalb-Sycamore community to host SEAYLP participants for one week (April 9-17).
 For many participants, the host family experience is the most meaningful part of their time here.
-Host homes provide a place for participants to develop one-on-one relationships with Americans, to understand the diversity of American culture, and to discover how alike (and how different) our families are.
-If you are interested in hosting, you can find information and a host family application at right.
+Host homes provide a place for participants to develop one-on-one relationships with Americans and to understand the diversity of American culture.
+If you are interested in hosting, you can find information and an application at right.